quicwg/load-balancers/draft-duke-quic-load-balancers.md

    Off-path outside attackers cannot observe connection IDs, and will therefore struggle to link them.

-   On-path outside attackers might try to link to connection IDs to the same QUIC connection.
+   On-path outside attackers might try to link connection IDs to the same QUIC connection.
 The Encrypted CID algorithm provides robust entropy to making any sort of linkage.
-The Plaintext CID obscures the mapping and prevents trivial brute-force attacks to determine what the routing parameters are, but we do not claim robust protection against sophisticated attacks.
+The Plaintext CID obscures the mapping and prevents trivial brute-force attacks to determine the routing parameters, but does not provide robust protection against sophisticated attacks.

  ## Inside Attackers

    As described above, on-path inside attackers are intrinsically able to map two connection IDs to the same server.
-The QUIC-LB algorithms do prevent the linkage of two connection IDs to the same individual connections if servers make reasonable selections when generating new IDs for a connections.
+The QUIC-LB algorithms do prevent the linkage of two connection IDs to the same individual connection if servers make reasonable selections when generating new IDs for that connection.

    On-path inside attackers can break routability for new and migrating connections by copying the token from QUIC-LB messages.
 From this